Ultimate Sicily Itinerary – From 3 to 10 days, up to 2 weeks

 In this guide, you’ll discover everything you need to know about creating a Sicily itinerary, including maps and day-by-day activities to discover the best towns, beaches, trekking, and local culture.

 I have travelled all around this lovely island, both along the coast and the interior too.
 It is so easy to get lost in the huge variety of attractions and destinations.

-Based on my experience, I have planned below a few possible itineraries based on the time you have (from 3 days to 2 weeks), the mean of transportation (rented car or bus/train) and the experiences you want to have, like swimming and chilling out on the most amazing beaches of Sicily, trekking on the Etna Volcano, exploring historical sites like the Valley of the Temples, and so much more.
+Based on my experience, I have planned below a few possible itineraries based on the time you have (from 3 days to 2 weeks), the means of transportation (rented car or bus/train) and the experiences you want to have, like swimming and chilling out on the most amazing beaches of Sicily, trekking on Mount Etna, exploring historical sites like the Valley of the Temples, and so much more.

 But now let’s dig into it

 - 1 How many days in Sicily for an itinerary

 - 2 Best Sicily Itinerary – Key Points

 - 3 Should I rent a car for a Sicily Road Trip?

 - 5 5 days itinerary to visit Sicily

 - 7 A trip to Sicily in 10 days